anshikakapoor04/AnshikaKapoor/README.md

 Hi, I’m Anshika 👋

-Aspiring Data Analyst with 4+ years of experience in survey and research analytics, working extensively with Media, Customer, and HR datasets.
+Data Analyst with 4+ years of experience in survey and research analytics, working extensively with Media, Customer, and HR datasets.
 I focus on transforming raw, high-volume survey data into clean, consistent insights and stakeholder-ready reporting.

 ### What I work on
 - Analyzing survey and research data across different domains